italia/fatturapa-testsdi/README.md

 # fatturapa-testsdi

+> ⚠️ **WORK IN PROGRESS** ⚠️

-This repository will contain a complete test environment for the Exchange System (ES, Italian: **SDI**) for Electronic Invoices, including implementations for the ES itself and for the other participants.
+This repository contains a complete test environment for the Exchange System (ES, Italian: **SDI**) for Electronic Invoices, including implementations for the ES itself and for the other participants.

 The test environment can be used to: